syler11/ms1-gym/README.md

 The membership page easily explains and differentiate between the available options.
 * As a First Time Visitor, I want to find out what is demographics of the gym goers.
 About page progress bar feature gives an insight to the visitor who are the people are visiting the gym.
-For many people to joining a new social circle such as a gym can be intimidating so giving them an opportunty to relate can make their decision easier.
+For many people to joining a new social circle such as a gym can be intimidating so giving them an opportunity to relate can make their decision easier.

-**Returning Visitor Goals**
+### **Returning Visitor Goals**
 * As a Returning Visitor, I want to find the best way to get in contact with the gym.

 A contact page can be accessed from the main page which is the native go to page with relevant information about the gym location,